REC-1104/DET_stuff/README.md

-# Line Fitting with Maximum Likelihood Estimation (MLE) and Cramér-Rao Lower Bound (CRLB)
+# Line Fitting Example with Maximum Likelihood Estimation (MLE) and Cramér-Rao Lower Bound (CRLB)

 This project demonstrates the application of Maximum Likelihood Estimation (MLE) to estimate the slope and intercept of a linear model.
 Additionally, the Cramér-Rao Lower Bound (CRLB) is used to verify the efficiency of the estimators.